commandus/lorawan-network-server/README.md

 ```

 ./configure has several options to enable backend database support:

 - --enable-logger-huffman (on by default)
 - --enable-pkt2 (off by default)
-- --enable-db-sqlite=true (on by default)
+- --enable-db-sqlite
-- --enable-db-postgres
+- --enable-db-postgres=yes (on by default, turn off by set --enable-db-postgres=no )
 - --enable-db-mysql
 - --enable-db-firebird